 You’ve finally on the cusp of single-figure golf, and ten handicap is the gateway to this level of play.
 Now, you know that the game improvement irons that got you here have served their purpose, and now you need to find irons that will work for your game – but what are the best irons for 10 handicap golfers?

 With a combination of feel and control, while maintaining some level of forgiveness, the best irons for a 10-handicap golfer are Srixon’s ZX-5, TaylorMade P790, Titleist T200 Irons, Mizuno JPX 921, Ping’s i500, the Apex 21 Irons from Callaway and Cobra Golf King Forged Iron Set.

-Let’s take all these irons onto the course and examine them closely to see what makes them the best for a 10-handicap player.
+Let’s take all these new golf irons onto the course and examine them closely to see what makes them the best for a 10-handicap player.